 Download the slides in PDF format: OEA Webinar – The Rise and Fall of Inflation in Canada Post Pandemic Analysis

-Trevor Tombe is a Professor and Graduate Program Director at the University of Calgary’s Department of Economics and a Research Fellow at The School of Public Policy.
-He received his PhD in Economics from the University of Toronto.
-His research explores a broad set of topics from international trade to public finances and fiscal federalism.
-He has published over 60 peer-reviewed articles in some of the fields top journals, is co-author of the textbook Public Finance in Canada, co-editor of the recent volume Fiscal Federalism in Canada, and is Co-Director of Finances of the Nation.
-In addition to his academic work, he advises various governments on wide range of issues and is an active contributor to Canadian policy development and discussions through regular op-eds, general interest articles, and active media engagement.
+Trevor Tombe is a Professor at the University of Calgary’s Department of Economics and the Director of Fiscal and Economic Policy at The School of Public Policy.
+He received his PhD in Economics from the University of Toronto and undergraduate degree in finance from Simon Fraser University.
+His research explores a broad set of topics, including, international trade, public finances, and fiscal federalism.
+He has published in top economics journals, is co-author of the textbooks Public Finance in Canada and Macroeconomics, co-editor of the recent volume Fiscal Federalism in Canada, is co-director of Finances of the Nation, a Public Policy Forum Fellow, and a Senior Fellow at the The Macdonald-Laurier Institute.
+In addition to his academic work, he actively advises various governments on a wide range of issues and contributes to policy development and discussions through regular op-eds, articles, and media engagement, including as a regular contributor to The Hub.

 Yu (Sonja) Chen is an assistant professor at the University of Calgary.
 Her research fields include macroeconomics, labour economics and search-and-matching theory.
 Her latest work investigates the productivity of the Canadian economy and some causes and consequences of the recent rising inflation in Canada.